d-smith/stepfns/README.md

 the [serverless framework](https://serverless.com/) and a plugin, integrated into the serverless toolset and workflow.

-3. More steps - shows the use of a multistep process, including how to pass data between steps, and how to instantiate a downstream process.
+3. moresteps - shows the use of a multistep process, including how to pass data between steps, and how to instantiate a downstream process.

+4. s3-for-process-data - for processes that exceed the data limits for step functions, and for processes that need to protect data at rest, data can be stored in s3 buckets that can be configured to encrypt data at rest.